Leadership or eldership?02 Aug 2020, Posted by Work as Love in Action in

 As I think more about leadership and love, and what sort of leadership development work is needed to cultivate the conditions for love, I’m now adding eldership to my thinking.
 Just as the qualities of leadership don’t automatically accrue to those in a senior roles or to someone with that title, so the qualities associated with aging well – maturity, wisdom, perspective, generosity – are not givens as we grow older.
 We have to actively cultivate our wisdom and our maturity because most of us ‘become older and older without becoming wider and wiser’.

 As I have written elsewhere, love takes intentional practice (as does leadership, natch) and so too does eldership.
-It offers us new things we need to practice intentionally and consciously.
+‘Becoming an elder is not an automatic process nor a right, but an aspiration and something that human beings are designed for if we put our heart and mind to it’, says Diana Percy.
+So elderhood offers us new things we need to practice intentionally and consciously.

 So modern leadership development can also help develop eldership.
 We can:

 - encourage deep and radical inner personal growth work that helps us ‘get out of our own way’ by exploring and healing our wounds and frees us up to offer a loving response to the world